mauriciabad/diy-multideck-website/README.md

 # The DIY Multideck website

-The diy multideck is a deck of 126 poker-sized playing cards that lets you play many games by writing in the cardas and using a bit of imagination.
+The DIY multideck is a deck of 120 poker-sized playing cards that lets you play many games by writing in the cards and using a bit of imagination.

 More details about the deck in: <https://diymultideck.com/>